Reduced ring

 In ring theory, a branch of mathematics, a ring is called a reduced ring if it has no non-zero nilpotent elements.
 Equivalently, a ring is reduced if it has no non-zero elements with square zero, that is, x^{2} = 0 implies x = 0.
 A commutative algebra over a commutative ring is called a reduced algebra if its underlying ring is reduced.

+Properties

 The nilpotent elements of a commutative ring R form an ideal of R, called the nilradical of R; therefore a commutative ring is reduced if and only if its nilradical is zero.
 Moreover, a commutative ring is reduced if and only if the only element contained in all prime ideals is zero.

 A quotient ring R/I is reduced if and only if I is a radical ideal.